Understanding Win32 App Detection Rules in Microsoft Intune

 Sample detection script:

-Here is a sample script to use with Custom detection script rule with Win32 App.
-The script will check for file existence and it’s version.
-It will return Exit code 0 and write string value in STDOUT if condition matched.
+Here is a sample script to use with the Custom detection script rule with the Win32 App.
+The script will check for file existence and its version.
+It will return Exit code 0 and write a string value in STDOUT if the condition matches.
 Else, it will return Exit code 0.
 The Intune extension manager will capture the output written to STDOUT ( using Write-host ) and show that in the log file.

 $AppName = "Winzip ver 26.0"